uq-eresearch/thales/doc/thales-install-guide.md

         rake spec

     The tests should run without producing any failures.

+5. If using the Unicorn Web server, create the directory to hold the PID file (that was specified in the Unicorn config file) and make sure it is writable by the Unicorn process worker (see config/unicorn.rb).
+This is important because Unicorn will fail if the directory not exist.

+        mkdir tmp/pids

+    If using the WEBrick Web server, this is not necssary because it will automatically create the temporary directories it needs.

-5. Start the development Rails server (see [Starting the Rails server]).
+6. Start the development Rails server (see [Starting the Rails server]).

 The application can be accessed by visiting <http://localhost:3000/>
 (replacing "localhost" with the correct hostname, if necessary.)
 The